gares/sel/README.md

 the ball to `OtherComponent` to handle its events.
 The `echo` value generates an `Echo` event as soon as one line is readable from `Unix.stdin`.
 The `Echo` constructor has to carry all the data that is needed in order to handle that event, in this case it is just a string.
-Handling an event can schedule new events for later, for example handling `Echo` schedules another identical event.

 ```ocaml
    let main () =